Minority AIDS Initiative (MAI)

 - PRHI Readmissions Brief: Patterns of Hospitalization Among HIV-Positive Patients in Southwestern Pennsylvania; April 2012 Update

-As part of the JHF fiscal agency, in April 2012, the Jewish Healthcare Foundation (JHF) was awarded a $1.4 million, two-year grant from the Pennsylvania Department of Health to tackle this difficult problem.
-Through the Minority AIDS Initiative (MAI), JHF is working with twenty AIDS Service Organizations (ASOs) across the state to improve the quality of patient services, develop or strengthen programs to re-engage individuals lost to care, and reduce avoidable hospital readmissions for persons with HIV/AIDS.
+As part of the JHF fiscal agency, in April 2012, the Jewish Healthcare Foundation (JHF) was awarded a grant from the Pennsylvania Department of Health Special Pharmaceutical Benefits Program to tackle this difficult problem.
+Since the start of the Minority AIDS Initiative (MAI), JHF has worked with twenty AIDS Service Organizations (ASOs) across the state to improve the quality of patient services, develop or strengthen programs to re-engage individuals lost to care, and reduce avoidable hospital readmissions for persons with HIV/AIDS.

-Each ASO is receiving extensive training and coaching in order to improve the quality of outreach services.
+Each ASO receives training and coaching to improve the quality of outreach services.
 Many organizations already work hard to re-engage individuals lost to care, but most did not have access to the program models, staff training, or quality improvement systems necessary to do so effectively.
 Programs for effective outreach exist, and MAI training and coaching is geared to helping organizations adopt a specific model or develop their own based on the core components of existing models.

-MAI has trained and coached outreach workers (peers, medical assistants, social workers, etc.) in Motivational Interviewing techniques and skills (evidence and models indicate that Motivational Interviewing is an effective tool for treatment adherence, engagement in testing, and engagement in care) so that they can effectively reach out to individuals lost to care.
+MAI has trained and coached outreach workers (peers, medical assistants, social workers, etc.) in Motivational Interviewing techniques and skills,) so that they can effectively reach out to individuals lost to care.
 ASOs have also been trained in Perfecting Patient CareSM (PPC), the flagship quality improvement system developed by PRHI.
+Twice a year, JHF facilitates a statewide learning session for partner agencies.
+The session provides an opportunity for peer-to-peer learning, organizational planning, and synthesis of successful strategies for re-engaging clients in care.

 In February 2014, PRHI researchers completed a report for the Pennsylvania Minority AIDS Initiative exploring HIV/AIDS hospital admissions and readmission data for the entire Commonwealth.
 By analyzing PHC4 data on all hospitalizations of HIV-positive patients between July 2010 and October 2012, and comparing the results to public health data on the HIV-positive population across Pennsylvania counties, the report points out what groups of patients are most likely to have experienced hospital admissions or readmissions (both can be indicators of missed prevention opportunities).